-Harriet Tubman was one of the most famous American women in history.
-She was born on March 10, 1821 in Dorchester County, Maryland, the daughter of slaves on a Maryland plantation.
-Her original name was Araminta Ross and she was nicknamed “Minty.”
-From an early age she worked as servant at the plantation house.
+Harriet Tubman was one of the most famous women in American history.
+She was born on March 10, 1821, in Dorchester County, Maryland, the daughter of slaves on a Maryland plantation.
+Her original name was Araminta Ross and she was nicknamed "Minty."
+From an early age she worked as a servant at the plantation house.
 As a teenager, she suffered a vicious head wound as she tried to protect a fellow slave from a beating.
-According to legend, the woman who was beating the other slave hurled a two pound weight, hitting Harriet in the head.
+According to legend, the woman who was beating the other slave hurled a two- pound weight, hitting Harriet in the head.
 Her injury would haunt her for the reminder of her life, resulting in periodic fainting spells.

 Tubman spent her early life as a slave.
 In 1844, she married a free Black man named John Tubman, who would prove disloyal.
 Life as a slave was extremely difficult.
 They were forced to work in the merciless heat without rest.
 They were often beaten and forced to live in poor conditions.
 In the early and mid 1800's, slaves were often sold to southern plantations where they would never have contact with their families again.
 Harriet was a particularly strong and powerful woman who could be sold for a hefty sum.
 Fearing that she was about to be sold, Harriet resolved to run away.
 Despite the brutal punishment that would be inflicted upon her if she was caught, Harriet took off in the middle of the night sometime in 1849 and headed north to freedom.
 She gained assistance along the way by abolitionist Quaker families who hung specially designed carpets or lights on the outside of their houses as a sign that runaway slaves were welcome and would receive help.
 She traveled by night through the dense woodlands of Maryland, guided north by the North Star and the moss that grew on the north side of the trees.
 She eventually made it to Philadelphia, Pennsylvania, a free city where she landed a job and saved money.
 After living in Philadelphia for two years, Harriet decided to return to Maryland, in the hopes of freeing her family members.
 She succeeded in guiding her sister and mother to freedom along the same path that she had taken.
 This path became known as the Underground Railroad.
 The Underground Railroad was a network of woodland paths scattered throughout parts of the south that led to freedom in the north.
 Harriet returned again and guided her father and brother to freedom.